-Simon is a partner in the Singapore office.
-He has provided advice and representation in numerous proceedings conducted under the rules of the major arbitral institutions and ad hoc, with a particular focus on disputes arising out of large infrastructure, and other major, projects involving disputed technical, delay, and quantum-related issues.
+Simon, a partner in the Singapore office, provides advice and representation in commercial and treaty proceedings conducted under the rules of the major arbitral institutions and ad hoc, and in pre-arbitration dispute resolution processes.
+His practice has a particular focus on disputes arising out of large infrastructure and major projects involving disputed technical, delay, and quantum related issues.

-Simon is described in the Legal 500 as a “rising star” and clients laud his “impressive ability to deep dive into highly complex, technical issues” and turn them into “elegant and powerful arguments.”
+Simon is described by The Legal 500 as a “rising star” and clients laud his “impressive ability to deep dive into highly complex, technical issues” and turn them into “elegant and powerful arguments”.

 Simon holds an LLB (First Class Hons) and a BA (French).
-He is admitted in New Zealand and as a solicitor in England and Wales.
-Simon speaks fluent English and French.
+He is admitted and entitled to practice at both the Paris Bar as an Avocat and in England and Wales as a Solicitor.
+Simon is also admitted in New Zealand.
+He speaks fluent English and French.

 “Impressive ability to deep dive into highly complex, technical issues”